karthikganji/karthikganji/README.md

 - 🔭 I’m currently working as Supervisor
 - 🌱 I’m currently learning git,Jenkins,
 - 👯 I’m looking to collaborate as
-- 🤔 I’m looking for suggest fors
+- 🤔 I’m looking for suggestions for
 - 💬 Ask me about anything
 - 📫 How to reach me: ganjikarthikbabu@gmail.com